MiraiSubject/MiraiSubject/README.md

 - 🖥️ Full stack software engineer
 - 📆 12 years of experience doing software development (have been learning since I was 13)
-- 🇯🇵 Studying Japanstudies at Leiden University (currently BA2)
+- 🇯🇵 Studying Japanstudies, with a minor in Data Science and Artificial Intelligence at Leiden University (currently BA3)
 - 🎁 All my open-source work is available here on GitHub

 ## What I'm up to